Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Treatment Options for Stage III Uterine Sarcoma

-Treatment options for stage III uterine sarcoma include the following:
+Treatment options for stage III uterine sarcoma include:

 Phase II chemotherapy studies by the Gynecologic Oncology Group have documented some antitumor activity for cisplatin, doxorubicin, and ifosfamide.[